2do2go/connect-to-mongo/README.md

   - `user` user for MongoDB
   - `password` password for MongoDB authentication
   - `ssl` use SSL to connect to MongoDB (`false` by default)
+  - `url` mongo connection string in form `mongodb://...`.
+You can use this field as replacement for all previous.

 ## Usage